 Disclaimer: The product for this review was provided by Loud Bicycle.
+The dB outputs mentioned in this review are manufacturer claimed values and have not been verified by the reviewer.
 The views expressed on this website are solely those of the authors and are here to help people make an informed choice before a purchase.
 The authors or the blog itself does not get any monetary compensation from the product manufacturer or third-party websites/vendor links that are posted here.

 4 Replies to “Loud Mini, a 125dB Car Horn for your Bike”

 I bought Coolrunner as a joke for my co-worker’s scooter he’s using while his broken foot heals.
 I wasn’t expecting to be so impressed with it!
 Looks great and has an awesome old-school sound.
 It’s much louder than you would expect too – always makes me laugh when I hear it coming down the hallway!
 Great purchase and totally worth the price